 Pilonidal (pie luh NY dul) disease is a condition that affects mainly teenagers and young adults.
-A pilonidal sinus is a small hole that occurs under your skin between your buttocks cheeks, where the buttocks separate.
-Usually, more than one sinus may be present.
-Sometimes these are connected by tunnels under the skin.
-A pilonidal sinus can go unnoticed unless it becomes infected.
-An infection causes a pus-filled abscess to develop.
+A pilonidal sinus is a small hole that occurs under your skin between your buttock cheeks, where the buttocks separate.
+There may be more than one sinus.
+This is common.
+These may be connected by tunnels under the skin.
+You may not see a pilonidal sinus unless it is infected.

-Although the exact cause of pilonidal sinus is not clear, there are various ways the condition can occur.
-It is generally felt that the pilonidal sinus is caused by loose hairs pushing into the skin.
-Hair follicles are the small holes that anchor each hair into the skin.
-Pressure and friction on hair follicles could redirect the follicle, causing the hairs to grow into the skin rather than outward.
-This does not become a problem until puberty when hair growth and oil production increase in the skin.
+The exact cause of pilonidal disease is not clear.
+There are many ways the condition can occur.
+Pilonidal sinus is typically caused by loose hairs pushing into the skin.
+Hair follicles are the small holes that hold each hair in the skin.
+Pressure and friction on hair follicles can move the follicles, causing the hairs to grow into the skin rather than outward.
+This does not typically become a problem until puberty when hair growth and oil production increase in the skin.

 Pilonidal disease affects more males than females.
 It typically occurs between the ages of 13 and 26 years.
 The following are some things known to increase your risk of pilonidal disease:

 - One or more family members has had this condition

 - A lot of body hair surrounds the sinus

 - Hair is coarse or curly

 - There is a deep gluteal cleft (deep crack in the buttock)